zachmay/inventorium/report.md

-Many languages provide database bindings that help make building dymamic SQL queries safer, but we are still left with the possibility that the SQL we generate will be invalid, either because of syntactic issues or simply because we refer incorrect tables or columns.
+Many languages provide database bindings that help make building dymamic SQL queries safer, but we are still left with the possibility that the SQL we generate will be invalid, either because of syntactic issues or simply because we refer to incorrect tables or columns.

 We use the Persistent library in this project to help deal with our interactions with SQL.

-Persistent is a database-agnostic library that uses metaprogramming to generate a typesafe interface for basic data access.
+Persistent is a database-agnostic library that uses metaprogramming to generate a typesafe interface for basic database access.
 However, because Persistent was designed to support both relational database systems like PostgreSQL and document-based database systems like MongoDB, it does not directly support important relational features such as performing joins between tables.